nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

     | *cn=madrid,dc=my-company,dc=com*

 Group Search Attributes:
-  These attributes are used when a search for groups with a search string is done.
+  These attributes are used when a search for groups is done.
 This happens, for instance, in the share dialogue.
 By default the group display name attribute as specified above is being used.
 Multiple attributes can be given, one in each line.

+  If you override the default, the group display name attribute will not be taken into account, unless you specify it as well.

   * Example: